AlextheYounga/ai-course-creator/README.md

 <img src="app/client/public/new-generation.jpg" alt="interactives" style="width: 50%; padding-bottom: 20px;"/>

 ## Generation Jobs
+> The jobs system was developed with tremendous help from the legend [Billy W. Conn](https://github.com/TheDauthi).
+I had never built a job queue from scratch, and I had trouble finding a simple Python jobs queue package.
+Although he didn't commit directly to this repo, he wrote most of the code in `src/jobs`, and I only adjusted the code in a few places, *(and by adjusted I mean butchered his beautiful work)*.
+The code in that folder generally looks better than all other code in this application, but it looked even better before I got ahold of it.
+The comments in those files are also his.

 ### Generate Outline
 Generate an outline of courses, their chapters, and pages, given a single topic.
 This will create a random number of courses, but can be as high as 25 courses.